guyvanit/simple-gallery/README.md

-# simple-gallery (WIP/HIATUS)
+# simple-gallery (WIP)
 Simple (command-line) tool to view and navigate through images in a directory using C++ and SDL

-## PLAN:
- - Run executable in command line <br/>
- NOTE: lets try to focus on running in current direct first
- - Fetch all image files in current directory
- - Display the images with navigation:
-      - Display individual image -> arrow keys to navigate
-      - Display all images in a square matrix of images (?)

-EXTRA: implement as command line tool to run anywhere?

 ## TODO:
-    0. Wrapper Classes for SDL -> RAII to ensure proper clean-up
-        - SDL + SDL_IMG initalisation wrapper
-        - SDL_Window wrapper
-        - SDL_Renderer wrapper
-        - SDL_Texture wrapper?
     1. Get image to display on a window
     2. Sort image files according to date updated/created
     3. Window size according to image size
     4. Render ~10 images at a time -> or some other handling of multiple renderings
     5. Navigation of image displays

-## PROGRESS:
+## How this should (mainly) work:
+    * Run executable in command-line:
-- Run tool in specified directory by running in command-line: <br/>
+        - Run on some path specified by command-line argument
-    `./gallery <directory_path>`
+        - BY DEFAULT: run on current directory (on `pwd`)
+    * Display one image at a time in a window
+        - Size of window / display depends on size of image
+        - Sorted according to some option -> date modified/created?
+    * Navigation:
+        - Use Left/Right arrow keys to navigate between images

+## Extra stuff:
+    * Display all images in the directory all at once + scrolling + navigation